maniospas/Blombly/docs/basics/builtins.md

     that `x` can be converted to a float and will be treated thusly from thereon.

 !!! tip
-    Use the dash (`|`) notation for function calls of one argument, even if you don't have a semi-type interpretation in mind.
+    For easily readable code, use the dash (`|`) notation for all possible function calls of one argument while keeping at least one pair of parentheses like so: `value = float("number"|read);` This lets the outcome semi-type and the starting variable appear side-by-side, with intermediate preparatory steps following.

 ## Control flow